tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/访问管理/使用 CDN 加速访问/CDN 加速配置_intl_en.md

 ## Use Cases
-- Requiring low delay and fast downloads
+- Low latency and fast downloads are required.
-- Transferring GB- to TB-scale data across regions, countries, or continents
+- GB- to TB-scale data needs to be transferred across regions, countries, or continents.
-- Downloading the same content frequently and repeatedly
+- The same content needs to be downloaded frequently.

->!If the download request is from Tencent Cloud VPC (for example, using Tencent Cloud CVM to access a bucket), you are advised to use a standard COS domain directly.
-If you use a CDN acceleration domain, you will need to access the CDN node over a public network, which incurs additional fees such as CDN origin-pull traffic fees and traffic fees.
+>!If the download request is from a Tencent Cloud VPC (for example, using a CVM to access a COS bucket), we recommend you use the COS domain directly.
+If you use a CDN acceleration domain, you will need to access the CDN node over a public network, which incurs additional fees such as CDN origin-pull fees and CDN traffic fees.
 >